May 10, 2022

 - Decreased operational efficiency and security

-Of course, by consolidating DLP point products into a converged platform, the firm was able to reduce risk, realize cost savings, and most importantly, have confidence in their data security.
+By consolidating DLP point products into a unified platform, the firm was able to reduce risk, realize cost savings, and most importantly, have confidence in their data security.

-Facilitating personal loans and credit cards requires collecting personal information such as bank accounts, credit history, social security numbers (SSNs) and home addresses.
-This sensitive data, stored in cloud storage solutions including Box and Microsoft OneDrive, is also shared internally via Slack messaging.
+Facilitating personal loans and credit cards requires collecting personal information such as bank accounts, credit history, social security numbers (SSNs), and home addresses.
+This sensitive data, stored in cloud apps like Box and Microsoft OneDrive, is also shared internally via Slack messaging.
 A data security policy must be established to correctly identify and protect the customer’s data privacy and comply with regulatory requirements.

-Typically, an admin would have to go into each cloud application individually to configure a uniform set of policies via different user interfaces.
+Typically, an admin would have to go into each cloud app individually to configure a uniform set of policies via different user interfaces.
 This approach was both complex and incredibly inefficient.

 Lookout consolidated this myriad of DLP engines into a single, unified system where a common set of IT security policies could be applied and enforced.
-This model offered the best security and overall user experience.
-The firm was able to drastically streamline the workflow needed to create policies, increasing efficiency while reducing the risk of human error.
+This model offered the best security and overall user experience, ensuring the firm meets compliance requirements without hindering employee productivity.

-Step 4: Reduced risk with continuous monitoring setup
+Step 4: Reduce risk with continuous monitoring setup

-Like many organizations, the firm uses Amazon Web Services (AWS) for reliable and scalable cloud computing and storage.
-Data is stored in Amazon Simple Storage Service (Amazon S3) as objects within “buckets”.
+Like many organizations, the firm uses AWS for reliable and scalable cloud computing and storage.
+Data is stored in Amazon Simple Storage Service (Amazon S3) as objects within “buckets.”